russfellows/dl-driver/README.md

 ## 🚀 Overview

-real_dlio is an **enterprise-grade data loading framework** designed for AI/ML storage workload testing and production use.
-Built in Rust with full DLIO configuration compatibility, it provides **unified, high-performance access** to multiple storage backends through the powerful [s3dlio](https://github.com/russfellows/s3dlio) library.
+This project is designed to generate workloads similar to **enterprise-grade AI/ML data loading and checkpointing framework** designed for AI/ML storage workload testing and production use.
+Built in Rust and designed to be comparible at the configuration and workload level with the [dlio](https://github.com/argonne-lcf/dlio_benchmark) project, it provides **unified, high-performance access** to multiple storage backends through the powerful [s3dlio](https://github.com/russfellows/s3dlio) library.

 ### ✨ Key Features